 Sonoma and Napa are bracing themselves for a difficult fire season with an arsenal of techniques, from innovative building practices to new city ordinances.

-On the afternoon of Saturday, June 8, residents of Sonoma and Napa saw the first ominous sign of the 2019 wildfire season: plumes from the Sand Fire in the county directly to the east, Yolo County, were clouding their air with smoke.
+On the afternoon of Saturday, June 8, 2019, residents of Sonoma and Napa saw the first ominous sign of the wildfire season: Plumes from the Sand Fire in the county directly to the east, Yolo County, were clouding their air with smoke.
 It took seven days to contain the fire 100 percent, during which 2,512 acres burned.
 Fire season had begun.

-Cal Fire says this could be our worst fire season yet.
 After the fire seasons of 2017 and 2018, Sonoma and Napa officials, residents, and business owners are taking that warning seriously, bracing themselves for a difficult fire season with an arsenal of techniques, from innovative building practices to new city ordinances.
 It’s an urgent time for many potential homeowners, some of whom find their insurance expiring this October, and other for whom the imminent lift on price-gouging rent restrictions will mean higher rental prices.

 Across wine country, fires are top-of-mind for builders.
 “The lexicon is changing,” architect Brandon Jorgensen says.
 “The first words out of my clients’ mouths are, ‘We want this place to be fire-resistant, and if we could shelter in place that would be even better.’”